Time to do the matcha swap? Replacing coffee with matcha is something to genuinely consider.

 Therefore just one cup of matcha per day can make a real difference in helping protect your long term heart health.

-By replacing your daily cup of coffee with matcha tea, it can give you more energy, you might find it easier to lose weight, and generally feel healthier.
+Totally swapping coffee for matcha may be a bit over the top, but by mostly replacing your daily cup of coffee with matcha tea, it can give you more energy, you might find it easier to lose weight, and generally feel healthier.
 To ensure that you receive all of the health benefits of matcha green tea, it’s important to buy high quality matcha.
 The most premium matcha comes from Japan, and has a better taste and a beautifully vibrant green colour.

 Erin Young is a health writer and a tea expert.
 She owns two tea brands; Zen Green Tea Matcha in Australia and Evergreen Matcha in the USA.
 She partners with sustainable tea farms in Kyoto, Japan to source her premium matcha green tea powder.
 Click here for a free Matcha Recipe e-book with over 30 healthy recipes delivered straight to your inbox.